Chart Color Schemes

 Employment conditions in Newnham - Mayfield face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Agriculture, forestry, and fishing had limited presence, with only 6.1% of employment compared to the regional average of 8.4%.
-Employment opportunities locally appeared limited based on Census working population versus resident population data.
-Between June 2024 and June 2025, labour force decreased by 1.4%, while employment declined by 0.9%, causing unemployment rate to fall by 0.4 percentage points.
-In comparison, Rest of Tas. experienced an employment decline of 0.5% and labour force decline of 0.6%.
-State-level data from Sep-25 showed TAS employment grew by 0.77% year-on-year (adding 1170 jobs), with the state unemployment rate at 4.3%, favourable compared to the national unemployment rate of 4.5%.
-National employment forecasts from May 2025 projected growth of 6.6% over five years and 13.7% over ten years, but local projections suggested Newnham-Mayfield's growth could be approximately 6.0%% over five years and 12.9% over ten years.
+The area offers limited local employment opportunities, as indicated by Census data.
+Between June 2024 and June 2025, labour force decreased by 1.4% while employment declined by 0.9%, causing unemployment rate to fall by 0.4 percentage points.
+Rest of Tas. saw employment decline of 0.5% and labour force decline of 0.6%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Newnham-Mayfield's employment mix suggests local growth of approximately 6.0% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment